 1. Insider attacks are hard to detect

 Any person with legitimate access to sensitive data and an organization’s infrastructure can be considered an insider once they take malicious actions.
 The scope of access to critical data determines the level of risk an employee poses.
 If employees have unlimited access to sensitive data, it’s very hard to distinguish potential security violations from their regular work routines.
-As a result, it can take months or even years to detect data theft or privilege misuse.
+As a result, it can take months or even years to detect privilege misuse or data theft by departing employees or other insiders.

 2. Insider attacks are costly to remediate